 Faced with the growing success of audiobooks, Google is working with various publishers in the USA and the UK in an effort to offer automatically generated audio versions of books that aren’t yet available in this format.
 The tool should be available to publishers in early 2021.

 Originally designed to boost accessibility for users unable to operate the touchscreen, the enhanced Voice Access app will let anyone and everyone control their smartphone UI by voice, using simple commands like “open Chrome,” “scroll down,” “reply,” etc. It promises to make hands-free navigation easy.

 Get directions, fast

-Google Maps will simplify navigation between previously saved locations (home, work, school, stores, favorite places) with its new “Go” tab.
-The idea is to pin favorite destinations for fast access to directions to and from those spots, plus live traffic and disruptions, without having to enter the address.
+Google Maps will simplify navigation between previously saved locations (home, work, school, stores, favourite places) with its new “Go” tab.
+The idea is to pin favourite destinations for fast access to directions to and from those spots, plus live traffic and disruptions, without having to enter the address.
 Similarly, users can save preferred public transport routes to see departure and arrival times, as well as delays, directly in the “Go” tab.

 Sharing applications, even without an internet connection

 It’s already possible to share multimedia content with nearby users of Android smartphones.
 Soon, it’ll also be possible to share one or several applications with them via Google Play — even when there’s no internet connection.
 For that, select the “Share Apps” menu in “Manage Apps & Games” then pick the app you want to share.
 Just ensure the devices are relatively close together.